RSS

 The 2012 Presidential True Vote and Election Fraud Simulation Model snapshot forecast exactly matched Obama’s 332 Electoral Votes.
 The model also forecast a 320.7 theoretical (expected) EV and a 320 simulation (mean) EV.

 What does this prove?
-That no more than 500 simulation trials are required to get close to the theoretical forecast EV (it is based strictly on the state win probabilities).
+That no more than 500 simulation trials are required to approach the theoretical forecast recorded EV.
+The simulation is based strictly on state win probabilities.
 The only reason a simulation is required is to calculate the electoral vote win probability (the percentage of winning election trials that exceed 269 EV).
 A simulation is not required to forecast the EV.
 It is merely the product sum of the state win probabilities and electoral votes.

 Election blogs, media pundits and academics develop models for forecasting the recorded vote but do not apply basic probability, statistics and simulation concepts in their overly simplistic or complex models.
 They never mention the systemic election fraud factor.
 But it is a fact: the recorded vote differs from the True Vote in every election.